9 May 2023

 Date of publication: 9 May 2023

-Dell Latitude E6400 with Intel GMA 4500MHD graphics was added, and included in the recent Libreboot 20230423 release.
-Today, experimental support is now available for variants with GPU: Nvidia Quadro NVS 160M.
-The Dell Latitude 6400 XFR (rugged variant) was also tested today (Intel graphics) and confirmed working in Libreboot 20230423.
+Dell Latitude E6400 with Intel GMA 4500MHD graphics was added, and included in Libreboot release 20230423 or newer.
+Today, support is now available for variants with GPU: Nvidia Quadro NVS 160M.
+The Dell Latitude 6400 XFR (rugged variant) was also tested today (Intel graphics) and confirmed working in Libreboot as of release 20230423.

 This section also applies to E6400 XFS and ATG models.
 Testers are needed!.